suchitpandya/TicketReservationSystem/README.md

   1) Finding available seat number
   2) Holding a seat
   3) Reserve the hold order
 If customer takes more than 5 seconds after hold than hold order will get canceled.
+It uses timer and tasktimer implementation to track time for each hold order.

 # How To run this project on command line.